Updated January 2023

 Check out our article here to know where to get a certified RT-PCR test for travel and other purposes in Pakistan.

 What about testing at the airport?

 There is mandatory screening for COVID-19 at all airports across Pakistan.
-All arriving passengers aged six years and above will be tested through Rapid Antigen Testing upon arrival in Pakistan.
+All arriving passengers aged twelve years and above will be tested at random through Rapid Antigen Testing upon arrival in Pakistan.

 Passengers who test positive will be quarantined for 10 days.
 You can check the province-wise list of quarantine facilities in Pakistan here.

-Following categories are exempt from RT-PCR testing and PASS TRACK app uploading requirement:
+Following categories are exempt from RT-PCR testing requirement:

 - High-level international delegations